Aston Martin Valkyrie: Production

-Resale policy

 Aston Martin CEO Andy Palmer announced a policy in a Twitter post on 4 July 2017, stating that if the owner were to "flip" the car (buy and sell quickly to make a profit), the owner would not be provided the opportunity to buy any further special edition models from Aston Martin.
 This policy is also used for Ford's new GT and Mercedes-AMG's ONE sports cars.

+Production of the Valkyrie ran from November 2021 up to December 2024.
+Aston Martin produced 150 coupés, 85 Spiders, and 40 AMR Pro models for a total of 275 units.